felixs8/vibe-coding-template/project-management/guidelines.md

 ## Step 3: Definition of Done

 The third step defines how we decide that work is finished.
-This is written down in the **definition of done artifact**.
+Here the AI agent takes the role of **Quality Engineer** to establish quality standards and propose comprehensive Definition of Done criteria covering build, testing, documentation, and review processes.

+The result is the **definition of done artifact**, a document that serves as the quality contract for every task and gives the reviewer agent clear criteria to validate against.

 ## Step 4: Task Cycle with Review Process